lncd/OER-for-BuddyPress-profiles/Proposal.md

 ## Benefits & Impact

 * Enhances existing platform for open content.
+WordPress increasingly popular in HE sector.
+BuddyPress offers basis for an easy-to-use, identity management tool.
 * Documented research into use of specific third-party APIs for integration into institutional sites.
 * Documented implementation of BuddyPress as institutional social network.
 * Documented implementation of BuddyPress as a staff profile management tool.